3cor/tsuruoka-iotlab-manual/README.md

 >
 >The role of edge computing to date has mostly been used to ingest, store, filter, and send data to cloud systems.
 We are at a point in time, however, where edge computing systems are packing more compute, storage, and analytic power to consume and act on the data at the machine location.
 This capability of edge computing will be more than valuable to industrial organizations—it will be indispensable.

-This one is more important on the academic side of your research.
+Edge computing is sort of more relevant on the academic side of your research.
 But nonetheless an important part of our lab research.
 Everything about it is relatively new and you can write a bunch of research papers if you know your way around it.
+I'm not an expert on the topic myself, but if you are.
+You will be a gold research student here.

 ## Python